Nokia: Nokia Technologies

 Nokia Technologies is a division of Nokia that develops consumer products and licenses technology including the Nokia brand.
 Its focuses are imaging, sensing, wireless connectivity, power management and materials, and other areas such as the IP licensing program.
 It consists of three labs: Radio Systems Lab, in areas of radio access, wireless local connectivity and radio implementation; Media Technologies Lab, in areas of multimedia and interaction; and Sensor and Material Technologies Lab, in areas of advanced sensing solutions, interaction methods, nanotechnologies and quantum technologies.
 Nokia Technologies also provides public participation in its development through the Invent with Nokia program.
 It was created in 2014 following a restructuring of Nokia Corporation.

 In November 2014, Nokia Technologies launched its first product, the Nokia N1 tablet computer.
 In July 2015, Nokia Technologies introduced a VR camera called OZO, designed for professional content creators and developed in Tampere, Finland.
 With its 8 synchronized shutter sensors and 8 microphones, the product can capture stereoscopic 3D video and spatial audio.
+Production of the OZO camera was discontinued in 2017, but the immersive audio software technologies continue under the Nokia OZO brand, still keeping Nokia in the virtual reality market.

 On 31 August 2016, Ramzi Haidamus announced he would be stepping down from his position as president of Nokia Technologies.
 Brad Rodrigues, previously head of strategy and business development, assumed the role of interim president.
 On 30 June 2017, Gregory Lee, previously CEO of Samsung Electronics in North America, was appointed Nokia Technologies CEO and president.

 Nokia Bell Labs

-Nokia Bell Labs is a research and scientific development firm that was once the R&D arm of the American Bell System.
+Nokia Bell Labs is a research and scientific development company that was once the R&D arm of the American Bell System.
 It became a subsidiary of Nokia Corporation after the takeover of Alcatel-Lucent in 2016.

+In December 2023, Nokia announced plans for a new research facility in New Brunswick, New Jersey.
+The relocation from the 80-year-old Bell Labs facility at Murray Hill, New Jersey is expected to occur before 2028.
+The Murray Hill laboratories produced important innovations for AT&T Corp., Lucent Technologies, Alcatel-Lucent, and Nokia.